-How Do I Interpret a Base Currency Exchange Rate Quotes
+How Do You Interpret a Base Currency Exchange Rate Quotes

 forex is the buying of one currency for another.
 In other words it is the simultaneous buying of one currency and selling of another in the form of a quote that is comprised of Base Currency Exchange Rate.
-In order to trade Forex, a trader must learn how to read a Forex quote - Base Currency Exchange Rate.
-A quote is marked in terms of decimals example, EURUSD: 1.2345 - that is Base Currency Exchange Rate
+In order to trade Forex, a trader must learn how to read and study a FX quote - Base Currency Exchange Rate.
+A quote is marked & labeled in terms of decimals example illustration, EURUSD: 1.2345 - that is Base Currency Exchange Rate

-EURUSD is one of the major currency pair in Forex, hence we shall use it for our example:
+EURUSD is one of the major currency pair in FX, thenceforth we shall use it for our example:

 EURUSD